Our 7th annual Unclassifiable contest is open May 1st to July 31st.

 All submissions must be sent through Submittable (link below) and will be read blind, so please do not include your name or identifying material anywhere on the manuscript.
 The entry fee is $10, and the winner will receive $500.
 Only send us work that has not been previously published elsewhere.

-Her winning work will be in Issue 45 of Arts & Letters.
+Her winning work is in Issue 47 of Arts & Letters.

 U